Somnison

 Core Hypothesis

 Slow-wave sleep is not uniformly efficient.
-If we can mechanically amplify the 20-second CSF oscillation window, we can compress the sleep requirement.
+If we can mechanically amplify the natural CSF oscillation window, we can compress the sleep requirement.

 During deep sleep, the brain's glymphatic system opens, allowing cerebrospinal fluid to wash through perivascular spaces and clear metabolic waste.
-This process is gated by 0.05 Hz oscillations—slow waves that occur approximately every 20 seconds.
+This process is gated by slow oscillations—waves that occur approximately every 15–25 seconds, varying by individual.

 Natural short-sleepers with DEC2 and NPSR1 mutations achieve full cognitive restoration in 4–6 hours.
 Their sleep is not just shorter—it is qualitatively more efficient at waste clearance per hour.
-Somnison attempts to mechanically induce this phenotype.
+Somnison attempts to mechanically induce this phenotype by enhancing glymphatic influx during the precise window when it naturally occurs.

 60%